mattyv/ilp_for/README.md

 ### Function API

-After implementing the ILP_FOR api I figured there may be some value in implementing early return alternatives to some other std functions.
+After implementing the ILP_FOR api, I figured there may be some value in implementing early return alternatives to some other std functions.
 So take from it what you will.
 Some std functions unroll very badly or cannot easily accomodate early return easily and still retain any unrolling.
 The library provides `ilp::find` and `ilp::reduce`: